PasifikTelekom/Pasifik-Panel-API-Python/README.md

 ```
 ## Test Case

-Follow `test.py` TestCase class, for test just uncomment the following methods and replace it with requirement parameters.
+Follow `test.py` TestCase class and replace it with requirement parameters, for test just uncomment the following methods in `main.py`.

 ```python
 test = TestCase()